 differ, the changes in general price level should be extracted from those

 divergent paths.
-In particular, if one price soared and the other falled,
+In particular, if one price soared and the other fell,

 what happened to the price level?
 Was it untouched?

-More than one answer can be given and conventions only can fix the problem.
-Still, as with other conventions, different people could continue to disagree.
+More than one answer can be given and conventions only can fix the problem but not solve it.
+Indeed, different people could continue to disagree and prefer certain conventions over others.

 Let's see an example: